 Comments: “1.
 In the discovery stage, could you please explain the definition of “batch” in your results session?
 “Batch effect significantly existed among the datasets which was showed in the first and second principle components.”
 The “batch” here indicates “individual study” or the real “batch” within each study?
 Similarly, what kind of “batch” effect “Combat” removed?”

 Response: Microarray measures some specific signals, such as gene expression, DNA methylation and so on, of thousands of genes in a single assay.
 It is a revolutionary tool for identifying genes whose methylation changes in response to a specific situation, such as different development stages, physiological or pathological status.
 However, microarray results can be affected by minuscule differences in any number of non-biological variables, such as methods for RNA isolation, amplification and target labeling, and array processing and scanning, reagents from different companies, different technicians or even changing atmospheric ozone levels can impact.
 Here, the term “batch” refers to microarrays processed at one site over a short period of time using the same platform.
-The cumulative error introduced by these time and place-dependent experimental variations that are not related to biological signals is referred to as batch effects (Reference?).
+The cumulative error introduced by these time and place-dependent experimental variations that are not related to biological signals is referred to as batch effects.
 In different studies, the methylation array data were created at different times, places and by different technicians.
 Therefore, the variation of methylation data may contain batch effects.

 In the present study, batch is equivalent to “each individual study” and the Combat algorithm could remove such noises (batch signals arising from each individual study) from the dataset, adjusted with additional and multiple effect of the batch information.
 We have explained it in the background section.